chendoy/chat-project-ISE182/README.md

 - add more logging titles to logger (warning, criticial, info..)
 - get rid of the try catch in login.xaml.cs
 - timer for reciving
+- Remember me overriden when reenter without checking th checkbox
 - user not found - try again or register
-- check timzone
 - move RunChat to PL
 - Update LLD & HLD

 # Naor:

-- binding in login window (MVVM)
+- [V] binding in login window (MVVM)
-- Move error label up and paint red
+- [V] Move error label up and paint red

-- binding in chat window (MVVM)
+- [V] binding in chat window (MVVM)
-- enable binding of the chat panel and the list (list needs to be updated when a new message is sent)
+- [V] enable binding of the chat panel and the list (list needs to be updated when a new message is sent)
+- [V] group ID accept only integers
+- [V] message limit via PL
 - make the chat panel scroll automatically when a new message is sent (Only if at bottom?)
 - Adding sort and filter options in chatroom window
 - 2 unit tests